-Today’s Monday Minute is all about working with what you got!
+Today’s Monday Minute is all about working with what you got, as they say, when life gives you lemons, make lemonade.
 For the past sixteen years, I’ve worked around students, leaders and fellow youth pastors.
 I’ve heard countless people complain about what they don’t have, people who are jealous, people who can’t seem to bring the best out of those around them.
 But leaders who last do the following:

 1. Find Contentment

 One of the greatest challenges in life, let alone ministry, is our ability to rest in what God has supplied us with.
 Let me be clear, this is not a reason to justify complacency, but it may cut down on your complaining!
 Contentment is simply the satisfaction we find when we’ve done all we can do and left the rest in God’s hands.